IBM-Cloud/DevOps-Services-Docs/docs/integrations/slack_auto/index.md

 * [Register for DevOps Services](https://hub.jazz.net).
 * [Register for Bluemix](http://bluemix.net/).
 * [Register for a Slack account](https://slack.com/) if you don't already have one.
 * Ensure that you have at least one existing DevOps Services project with a pipeline set up that you can use to deploy your app.
-Otherwise, click the **Deploy to Bluemix** button from within a sample to deploy sample code and create a tool chain that does not already integrate with Slack.
+Otherwise, you can click the **Deploy to Bluemix** button from within a [sample](https://hub.jazz.net/project/idsorg/sample-java-cloudant/overview) to deploy sample code and create a tool chain that does not already integrate with Slack.

 <a name='forking_a_devops_services_project'></a>
 ##Forking a project

-The Slack integration is a Beta feature.
 You can fork an existing DevOps Services project to test the Slack integration in a copy of your project without changing the original version.

 1. [Log in to DevOps Services](https://hub.jazz.net).
 The My Projects page opens.